 One of the most accessible albums I’ve heard in a while.
 The classic rock anthems on here are so easy and fun to listen to.
 By the time closing track Wild in the Streets came along, this album had me feeling nostalgic about a time I wasn’t even born yet.

-Sign up to my newsletter here and receive a notification for every new edition of What I’m Listening To!
-Check out other editions below:
+Receive a notification for every new edition of What I’m Listening To by signing up to my newsletter below.
+Also check out other editions: